xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

 Say we start at `(0, 0)` and we are going right 4 times.
 Then `x` will be iterating over `range(1, 5)` which are the numbers from 1 to 4 included.
 The points in the segment will be: `(1, 0)`, `(2, 0)`, `(3, 0)`, and `(4, 0)`.

 You may wonder why we aren't starting from 0.
-This has a double benifit:
+This has a double benefit:
-1. If the starting point is the last point of the previous segment, then it has already been covered and we don't output it twice.
+1. Since the starting point is the last point of the previous segment, then it has already been covered and we should not process it twice.
 2. It conveniently excludes `(0, 0)` from the first segment, which is always an intersection that we need to ignore.

-All that's left is to wire up that logic for all four directions:
+All that's left is to write the logic for all four directions:

 ```python
 def segment_path(start, direction, moves):